 Here are a few random pages from the materials for you to sample.

 Details & Registration

-Times of Live Virtual Meetings: Monday evenings and/or Tuesday mornings - you can attend one or both sessions.
+Times of Live Virtual Meetings: Tuesday mornings and Thursday evenings - you can attend one or both sessions.

 Group Sizes: 5-10 people